tijme/aptlib.h/README.md

 ## Background

-Whilst developing exploits and malware, I often encountered code redundancy throughout these projects.
-Functionality such as retrieving user information, querying processes and working with static offsets.
-And thus, `aptlib.h` was born.
-A high cohesion & low coupling c-code library that can be easily integrated in any c-code project through a Git submodule.
-Whether you're developing malware, exploits, or something else; `aptlib.h` helps you stay one step ahead of APT's.
+Whilst developing exploits and malware, I often encountered code redundancy throughout my projects.
+This led to the creation of `aptlib.h`, as a response to the recurring need for functionalities like retrieving user information, querying processes, managing static offsets, and more. `aptlib.h` is a high cohesion & low coupling c-code library that can be easily integrated in any c-code project through a Git submodule.
+Whether you're delving into malware development, crafting exploits, or pursuing other endeavors; it helps you stay one step ahead of APT's.

 ## Usage